orionrobots/orionrobots.github.io/wiki/lego_specifications.md

 title: Lego Specifications
 date: 2005-06-24 19:41:28
-tags: ["Lego Technic Dimensions", "Lego Technic Dimensions mm", "Lego technic specifications", "lego Robotics", "technic lego", "lego measurements", "afol", "lego engineering", "Lego technic gears"],
+tags: ["Lego Technic Dimensions", "Lego Technic Dimensions mm", "Lego technic specifications", "lego Robotics", "technic lego", "lego measurements", "afol", "lego engineering", "Lego technic gears"]
 ---
 When building machines and robots with Lego, dimension specifications for the standard bricks are handy.
 This will help designing models, and interfacing Technic Lego with other materials.